Olean, New York

 Olean (/ˈoʊliˌæn/ OH-lee-ann) is a city in Cattaraugus County, New York, United States.
 Olean is the largest city in Cattaraugus County and serves as its financial, business, transportation and entertainment center.
 It is one of the principal cities of the Southern Tier region of Western New York.

 The city is surrounded by the town of Olean and is located in the southeastern part of Cattaraugus County.
-The population was 13,437 in 2019 per the United States Census Bureau.

 History

 The first European in the area was possibly Joseph de La Roche Daillon, a missionary and explorer from Canada.
-La Roche reported on the presence of oil near Cuba, the first petroleum sighting in North America.
-At that time the area was a part of the territory of the Wenrohronon or Wenro Indians, an Iroquois speaking people.
+La Roche reported on the presence of oil near Cuba, New York; the first petroleum sighting in North America.
+At that time the area was a part of the territory of the Wenrohronon or Wenro Indians, an Iroquoian-speaking people.
 In 1643, the Wenro tribes became the first victims of a series of brutal conflicts known as the Second Beaver War.

-The area was first settled by Europeans around 1765, called by the Indian name Ischua.
+The area was first settled by Europeans around 1765, called by the Indian name "Ischua".
 Officially, this was illegal, as the British had declared the land in the Allegheny River watershed to be part of the Indian Reserve after conquering the territory in the French and Indian War two years prior.
 The surface is a hilly upland, separated into two distinct parts by the valley of the Allegheny.
 The highest points are 500 to 600 ft above the valley.
 During the American Revolutionary War, the 1779 Sullivan Expedition established the first road to what would become Olean, blazing a trail to what is now Kittanning, Pennsylvania along the path of what is now New York State Route 16.